Urinary tract infection - children

 - Bad-smelling, bloody, or discolored urine

-- Low-back pain or abdominal pain (especially below the belly button)
+- Low back pain or abdominal pain below the belly button

-- Unusually frequent urination or frequent urination during the night
+- Very frequent urination or need to urinate many times during the night

-- Teach your child to wipe the genital area from front to back to reduce the chance of spreading bacteria from the anus to the urethra
+- Teach your child to wipe the genital area from front to back to reduce the spread of bacteria.

 White B. Diagnosis and treatment of urinary tract infection in children.
 Am Fam Physician.
 2011;83:409-415.